drowe67/freedv-gui/USER_MANUAL.md

 to hear decoded audio as well as to transmit audio.
 If you're setting up a receive-only station, you can choose "None" for the transmit audio device.

+Additionally, if you are using a Flex 6000 series radio on the Windows platform, FreeDV will automatically select the DAX TX sound device.
+It is necessary only to select the correct "slice" for the radio sound device and the two devices to use for analog receive and transmit (e.g. your computer's built in microphone and speaker devices).

 Note that some configurations (for example, SDR setups involving multiple radio sound devices) may not be able to be configured with Easy Setup.
 For those, you can choose the "Advanced" button and proceed to "Advanced Setup" below.